optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

   conditions.
 - The best typing information we could get for the output of the criterion function is `float | dict[str, Any]`, which is not very useful.
-- We only know if the specified criterion function is compatible with the selected optimizer after we evaluate it once.
-This means that errors for users are raised very late.
+- We only know whether the specified criterion function is compatible with the selected optimizer after we evaluate it once.
+This means that users see errors only very late.
 - While optional, in least-squares problems it is possible that a user specifies `root_contributions`, `contributions` and `value` even though any of them could be